Are older adults at higher risk of illness?

 The first strain, known as B.1.1.7., was discovered in the United Kingdom but is now circulating in more than 45 countries, including the United States.
-Another variant was discovered in South Africa and is mostly circulating in Africa.
+Studies indicate it may carry an increased risk of death.

 This story will be updated periodically with new developments.
 Check back regularly.